LOLITA ANALYSIS - PART THREE

-As I noted earlier, Lolita's phone call didn't occur in the screenplay, instead Humbert called the camp when he had decided to marry her mother and had briefly spoken to Lolita.
+As I noted earlier, Lolita's phone call that sparks the argument between Humbert and Charlotte didn't occur in the screenplay, instead Humbert called the camp when he had decided to marry her mother and had briefly spoken to Lolita.
 In the book, the candy phone call was instead a brief letter and not in this sequence.
 Kubrick has rearranged elements and reintroduced the phone call so that it interrupts Humbert's and Charlotte's lovemaking, just after Charlotte divulged she was sending Lolita to boarding school.
 The call functions similarly to the phone call Bill receives from his wife when he is with Domino, interrupting them and compelling him to be on his way.
 The sense of that call in Eyes Wide Shut, at that point of time, is almost extra-sensory, which I've compared to HAL in 2001 and his spying on Dave and Frank's discussion on how they would deal with the computer.

-In section two we had the three intervals which occurred in shots 72 and 73.
+In section two we had the three intervals that occurred in shots 72 and 73.
 Shot 72 had the entering and leaving of Humbert's future room.
 Shot 73 had the interval with the entrance into Charlotte's bedroom.

 The next time is the transition from shot 236 to shot 237 as we pass through the floor of the bedroom to the kitchen.